ibm-cloud-docs/codeengine/subscription-cos.md

    ```
    {: screen}

 4. Identify a bucket to subscribe to.
-To see a list of buckets that are associated with your {{site.data.keyword.cos_short}} instance,
+To see a list of buckets that are associated with your {{site.data.keyword.cos_short}} instance.

    ```
    ibmcloud cos buckets
    ```
    {: pre}

-5. Identify the location and plan of the {{site.data.keyword.cos_short}} bucket,
+5. Identify the location and plan of the {{site.data.keyword.cos_short}} bucket.

    ```
    ibmcloud cos bucket-location-get --bucket BUCKET_NAME